 This function tries best to guess the flow parameter based on the keyword supplied by name It first does a complete word match(case insensitive) between name and flow channels and markers.
-If there are duplicated matches, throw the error.
+If there are duplcated matches, throw the error.
 If no matches, it will try the partial match.

-'''

 getChannelMarker(frm, name, ...)

-'''
+frm flowFrame object

+name character the keyword to match

-... other arguments: not used.
+other arguments: not used.

-an one-row data. frame that contains "name" (i.e. channel) and "desc" (i.e. stained marker) columns.
+an one-row data. frame that contains "name"(i.e. channel) and "desc"(i.e. stained marker) columns.

-getIndexSort

-Extract Index Sorted Data from an FCS File
+getIndexSort Extract Index Sorted Data from an FCS File